ska-telescope/developer.skatelescope.org/src/explanation/stfc-kubernetes-clusters.rst

 Kubernetes based Runners Architecture
 ======================================

-GitLab runners are orchestrated by Kubernetes cluster.
+GitLab runners are orchestrated by a Kubernetes cluster.
 They could be deployed to any Kubernetes clusters using the `gitlab_runner ansible collection <https://gitlab.com/ska-telescope/sdi/ska-ser-ansible-collections/-/tree/main/ansible_collections/ska_collections/gitlab_runner?ref_type=heads>`_.
 The main architecture is illustrated below.

 .. figure:: images/runners-on-kubernetes.png